Gallop-Lab/gallop-lab.github.io/6_opportunities.md

 Funding
 -------

-Since 2011, Jenny's work has been funded by the Wellcome Trust.
+We have been grateful for support from Wellcome since 2011

 ![Wellcome Logo](images/wellcome.jpg){:style="height: 100px;"}